ni/webvi-examples/CallLabVIEWWebService/Readme.md

 #### Project Setup

-The `WebApp_Web Server` directory has been included as **Public Content** within the LabVIEW project.
+The `WebApp_Default Web Server` directory has been included as **Public Content** within the LabVIEW project.
 This was done by right-clicking the Web service in the project and selecting Add **Public Content Folder**.
-In the **Open** dialog the `WebApp_Web Server` directory was selected.
+In the **Open** dialog the `WebApp_Default Web Server` directory was selected.
 This is an *auto populating* folder so changes made by modifying the WebVI and rebuilding the application in G Web Development Software are automatically up taken by LabVIEW project.
 See more details on this topic at [Integrating Static Content into a Web Service](http://zone.ni.com/reference/en-XX/help/371361N-01/lvhowto/ws_static_content/).

 #### URL Configuration Enum